gaffling/PHP-Wiki-API/README.md

 - LICENSE	 (LGPL)
 - README.md	 (This File)
+- example.jpg  (The Example Image on this Page)
 - index.htm	 (Start this File to give it a try)
 - wiki-image-proxy.php	(Image Proxy for German DSGVO)
 - wiki2api.php	(Main API Class)